 - How can we create information processing tools that help humans and computers collaborate?

-- Secondly, focusing on the “human” aspect, how do people think, and how can research in areas such as cognitive science and neuroscience be fed back into the improvement of education and critical thinking skills?
+- How do people think, and how can research in areas such as cognitive science and neuroscience be fed back into the improvement of education and critical thinking skills?

-- Taking next the “humane” connotation of “human”, in what ways can information processing technology, or human thinking mindsets, be employed to better the lives of people, both in the local community and over the world?
+- In what ways can information processing technology, or human thinking mindsets, be employed to better the lives of people, both in the local community and over the world?

 I was part of the team that was awarded the RoboCup Scientific Challenge award two years in a row, and my PhD thesis chosen as a winner of the UK Distinguished Dissertations Award.
-I regularly teach thinking skills workshops inspired by readings in cognitive science (see koto-tsukuri.org).
+I regularly teach thinking skills workshops inspired by readings in cognitive science (see the 関連リンク below).